Hep C Symptoms – Could Your Rash Be One?

 Skin rashes may be a sign of Hepatitis C, and should always be evaluated by a competent healthcare practitioner.
 If you are one of the estimated 4 million Americans with Hepatitis C, an untreated rash could be a sign of progressive liver damage.
 Besides eliminating the virus from your bloodstream, taking medicine to treat Hepatitis C can clear up related skin rashes.

 For some, there is an acute stage of Hepatitis C infection.
-Easily mistaken for the flu, early symptoms of hepatitis typically include:
+Easily mistaken for the flu, early hep c symptoms typically include:

 - Fever and fatigue